learn-co-students/javascript-objects-bootcamp-prep-000/README.md

 ## Creating Objects

 You can create an object in two different ways, with the literal syntax and with the `Object` _constructor_.
-A **constructor** does just what it's name implies: it constructs objects (in this case, `Object` objects).
+A **constructor** does just what its name implies: it constructs objects (in this case, `Object` objects).
 Be sure to follow along in your console.

 Literal Syntax: